Proper Body Landmark Subset Enables More Accurate and 5X Faster Recognition of Isolated Signs in LIBRAS: Experimental Methodology

 \subsubsection{Main Experiment (RQ1 + RQ2)}

-For each video, the full set of 543 landmarks was extracted using the MediaPipe Holistic pipeline.
-We retained the original raw data stream, containing the spatiotemporal trajectories of all points, as well as a processed stream obtained after the spline-based imputation (Section \ref{sec:imputation}) to mitigate tracking errors and detection gaps.
+For each video, the full set of 543 landmarks was extracted with the MediaPipe Holistic pipeline.
+We retained the original raw data stream, containing the spatiotemporal trajectories of all points, as well as a processed stream obtained after imputation (Section \ref{sec:imputation}) to mitigate detection or tracking failures.
 Note that both streams comprise the full set of detected landmarks, serving to establish a comparison baseline.
-From each stream, we derived four additional ones by applying the selection strategies introduced in Section \ref{sec:strategies} (Laines, Arcanjo, ASL-1st, and ASL-2nd), resulting, therefore, in 10 streams to be tested.
-These streams were encoded into $224 \times 224 \times 3$ skeleton images, following the method presented in Section \ref{sec:encoding}.
+From each stream, four additional were derived by applying the selection strategies (Laines, Arcanjo, ASL-1st, and ASL-2nd), resulting in 10 streams, later encoded into $224 \times 224 \times 3$ skeleton images.

 Finally, each encoded image set was subjected to train-test sessions (Section \ref{sec:training}).
-Following best practices \citep{alves2024enhancing,de2023automatic}, we adopted a nested \emph{Leave-One-Person-Out} (LOPO) cross-validation protocol, where data from one signer is used for testing while the remaining $n-1$ signers' data are used for training and validation.
-In the nested approach, for a given signer in the test set, each of the $n-1$ remaining signers is detached once for validation, while the others are used for training.
+Following best practices \cite{alves2024enhancing,de2023automatic}, we adopted a nested \emph{Leave-One-Person-Out} (LOPO) protocol, where data from one signer is used for testing while the remaining $n-1$ signers' data is used for training and validation.
+In the nested approach, each of the $n-1$ signers is detached once for validation, while the others are used for training.
 In total, $n(n-1)$ train–validation–test sessions were conducted.